First time filming?

 If all filming activity is taking place on the main floor we will probably not need to go upstairs.
 If we do, we will ask your permission prior to commencement of production.

 We try to bring our own bathroom facilities.
-However, we must always have access to at least one bathroom on the shoot day for use by our clients.
+However, we like to have access to at least one bathroom on the shoot day for use by our clients.
 We will supply our own toiletries.
 On the wrap day, our cleaners will clean any bathrooms we used.

-We notify your neighbours in writing of the dates and specifics regarding the shoot at least 2 days in advance.
+We notify your neighbours in writing of the dates and specifics regarding street parking at least 48 hours in advance.
 We are as concerned about your neighbours's satisfaction as we are about yours.
-The TFTO allows 2 film shoots per calendar year in a given neighbourhood; subsequently the written consent of at least 51% of neighbours must be obtained prior to shooting for every additional production thereafter.
 It is not unusual to see more than 2 or 3 shoots at a given house each year, because a house that is attractive to one production may lend itself to other productions as well.

 What directors are looking for